BenWolfaardt/Ansible_Mac_Dev_Config/vscode/c++/README.md

 # C++ VSCode Config

-A simple Hello World C++ program with the necessary configurations to run it in VSCode.
+A simple Hello World C++ program with the necessary `.vscode` configurations to run the project in VSCode.